[Tolen Ren's memory]

 Lieutenant Paris's movements.

-MINISTER KRAY: Do you know who did this?
+KRAY: Do you know who did this?

 TUVOK: You knew when Mister Paris would be in transit, Minister.
 The

-Doctor is the one who encouraged you to release him to our custody.
+doctor is the one who encouraged you to release him to our custody.
 He

 is also the one who performed the implant procedure.
 I know of no one